The Language Of Wildflowers

 Of life an joy to those that seek,

 Victorian Values For Plant Species

-For example, the aster (aka Michaelmas Daisy) just starting to bloom beneath my office window signifies an afterthought.
-The African marigolds putting on such a colourful display outside the pub next door are symbolic of vulgar minds and the ice plant (sedum) that I value so much as a late-season nectar provider, in the language of the flowers means “your looks freeze me” charming!
+For example, the Aster (aka Michaelmas Daisy) just starting to bloom beneath my office window signifies an afterthought.
+The African Marigolds putting on such a colourful display outside the pub next door are symbolic of vulgar minds.
+Whilst, the ice plant (sedum) that I value so much as a late-season nectar provider, means “your looks freeze me” – charming!